Connection matrices in combinatorial topological dynamics

 With this section we turn our attention to a more specialized situation.
 Rather than continuing to study connection matrices for general poset filtered chain complexes, we now consider the setting of Lefschetz complexes.
-The following definition goes back to S. Lefschetz, see \cite[Chapter~III, Section~1, Definition~1.1]{Le1942}.
+Their definition and basic properties have already been recalled in Section~\ref{sec:lefschetz}, and therefore this section focuses on the introduction of acyclic partitions in Lefschetz complexes, as well as their associated connection matrices.
+We then concentrate on the fundamental properties of a special case, the so-called singleton partition, and end the section with a discussion of refinements.